How our values are driving our direction

 “Life is too short for boring documents that don’t change anything” – Rachel Coldicutt

 The Definition of Done also provides me personally with a useful framework to give feedback on the reports we publish.
-As the person responsible for getting people to hear about our work, I need to be sure that what we’re writing about will travel and reach the people we want to be putting our recommendations into practise.
+As the person responsible for getting people to hear about our work, I need to be sure that what we’re writing about will travel and reach the people we want to be putting our recommendations into practice.
 This means ensuring that what we write about is understandable and memorable for people who don’t necessarily have technical knowledge.
 It also means making sure that what we write about will make sense in a tweet and when shared out of context.

 Dealing with the unexpected

 We recently received a very pleasant surprise.
 The founder of PHP Hampshire, a Community Interest Company that is being wound up, got in touch to let us know they are transferring their residual assets to Doteveryone.
 The group, when they set up in 2014 to support the PHP community in Hampshire, liked the work of Go On UK, the digital skills charity which preceded Doteveryone and named us in their Articles of Association as their beneficiaries.

 What to do with this unexpected injection of cash?
 In the spirit of ‘valuing the power of our voice and influence,’ we’ve decided to use it to fund another round of our Fairer Tech Events grants.
 The grants are for up to £500 and aim to help those who are running tech events make it easier for people who are often excluded to take part.
 Follow us on Twitter and sign up to our mailing list to find out as soon as applications open.

 Driving us to keep doing better